At Dreams and Mythology, our aim is to cultivate a more conscious relationship with the whispers within us.

 I don’t know.

-But I do know that there is an ocean under us, hidden, awaiting to be explored.
+I do know that there is an ocean under us, hidden, waiting to be explored.

 My interest in dreams began as a teenager.
 My cousin and I would take turns sleeping– and then waking each other 8-10 minutes later.